clintonjwang/spatial-intensity-transforms/README.md

 ## Acknowledgements

-We thank [Daniel Moyer](https://dcmoyer.github.io/) for his help with making figures.
+Thanks to [Daniel Moyer](https://dcmoyer.github.io/) for his help with making figures.